Irvine Probate Administration Attorneys

 If a personal representative violates any of these rules, they can be held personally liable for losses to the estate.
 For these reasons, it is imperative that all personal representatives are represented by competent legal counsel who has extensive experience in dealing with these matters.

 Also, there are certain deadlines that an executor must meet in filing papers with the court.
 It is imperative that any person so named in a will contacts an attorney as soon as possible after the death of the decedent in order to avoid legal liability.
 An executor can be held financially liable for failing to comply with their legal duties.

 For more than 25 years, we have represented executors and administrators in the California’s courts.
-Our attorneys are very familiar with all of the legal rules and procedures governing these actions, and we assist our clients to ensure that that they carry out all of their obligations under the law and are duly protected.
+Our Irvine probate attorneys are very familiar with all of the legal rules and procedures governing probate, and we assist our clients to ensure that that they carry out all of their obligations under the law and are duly protected.

 Honesty, Transparency & Accessibility